hyu-iot/federated-learning/README.md

   * `model`: `[string]`, Path to root model directory.
 Defaults to `./models`.

 * `visualization`: Nested options for visualization options.
+* "only_visualization" : false,
+  * `only_visualization`: `[null/path]`, Option to skip training and only do visualization.
+If you do not want to turn on this option, enter `null`.
+This option is related to the command line option `--vis`, and it is defaultly `null`.
+To activate it, you must pass the path of the `result.csv` file.
   * `model`: `["model.model_name"]`, Models to compare.
 It must only contain the model names from `model`'s `model_name` option.
 Single or multiple models are available.
   * `strategy`: `["strategy"]`, Strategies to compare.
 It must only contains strategies from `strategy` option.
 Single or multiple strategies are available.
   * `metrics`: `["loss", "accuracy", "f1-score", "precision", "recall"]`,  Metrics to visualize.
 Single or multiple metrics are available.